ZakariyeNor/FadeFinder/documentation/test_documentation/manual_testing/MANUAL_TESTING.md

 To ensure that the Book Page (`book`) renders correctly, with all elements functioning as expected, including the booking form and integration with the backend functionality.

 ---

+The cover image in the Book App is an environmental image that is dynamically uploaded and stored using Cloudinary for efficient media management and optimization.

   ![](manual_testing_screenshots/desktop_book_cover_section.png)